xwpken/opensees-shm-tesseract/README.md

 \Delta t_w=0.8s_i,
 ```

-so one severity jointly controls the flange and web losses through a fixed $1{:}0.8$ ratio.
 For each forward evaluation, the `section-properties` Tesseract computes the damaged section properties and maps the changes in $A$, $I_y$, and $I_z$ to the registered parameters of the `opensees-ddm` Tesseract.

 A two-direction base pulse acts for $0.5$ s, followed by free vibration to $1.5$ s; the amplified deformation history is shown in Figure 5.
 Six three-axis accelerometers provide $26$ retained time samples and $18$ absolute-acceleration channels.
 Independent Gaussian noise uses 2% of each channel RMS with a $10^{-4}g$ floor.
 The true severities are $(9,10,11)$ mm and the variational mean starts from $(2,2,2)$ mm.
 The end-to-end gradient has a relative $L_2$ error of $5.535\times10^{-7}$ against central finite differences.

 <p align="center">
   <img src="figs/shm_bridge_transient.gif" width="100%" alt="Animated pedestrian bridge response under transient excitation">
   <br><em>Figure 5.
-Bridge deformation under the designed transient excitation, amplified $500\times$.</em>
+Bridge deformation under the designed transient excitation.</em>
 </p>

 #### Inference and results

-The priors are $s_i\sim\mathcal U(0,12.4)$ mm. `BlackJAX` fits a full-rank Gaussian in unconstrained coordinates using $100$ updates, four ELBO samples per update, and $10{,}000$ posterior samples.
+The priors are $s_i\sim\mathcal U(0,12.4)$ mm. `BlackJAX` fits a full-rank Gaussian in unconstrained coordinates using $100$ updates, $4$ ELBO samples per update, and $10{,}000$ posterior samples.

 The optimization history and learned parameter dependence are shown together in Figure 6.
-The posterior means are $(8.805,9.882,10.896)$ mm with standard deviations $(0.285,0.222,0.169)$ mm, and all three true values lie within their 95% credible intervals.
+The posterior means are $(8.805,9.882,10.896)$ mm with standard deviations $(0.285,0.222,0.169)$ mm, and all three true parameters lie within their 95% credible intervals.
 The clean-response RMSE decreases from $3.688$ to $0.067$ noise standard deviations, while the noisy-data RMSE decreases from $3.748$ to $1.019$.

 <p align="center">
   <img src="figs/shm_bridge_inference.png" width="100%" alt="Bridge full-rank variational inference results">